 Prayer : The Types of Prayer

-Faith involves thanksgiving and praise.
-Philippians 4:6 says, “Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.”
-Thanksgiving and praise are integral parts of prayer.
+The words petition and supplication are defined as “a formal request addressed to a higher power.”
+This prayer changes things.
+It is based on Philippians 4:6: “Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.”

 To illustrate, suppose you obtained an audience with the governor of your state.
 After you went through the proper channels, would you then enter his office without being prepared?
 Of course not!
 You would have your ideas formulated and the arguments settled in your mind long before you obtained an audience with him.
 Shouldn’t you handle yourself in the same way when approaching God?
 Hebrews 4:16 says, “Let us therefore come boldly unto the throne of grace....”